Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 Final Advice

-Before I close this post out, let me leave you with some final tips for setting up a WordPress business.
-Elegant Themes covered some business best practices and tips last year, but I want to expand on that a bit more as it pertains to the WordPress business ideas discussed above:
+Before we close this post out, let us leave you with some final tips to make money with WordPress.
+Elegant Themes covered some business best practices and tips, but I want to expand on that a bit more as it pertains to the WordPress business ideas discussed above:

 2. Practice what you preach, i.e., create your own site with WordPress.